IOSD/IOSD-BPIT-Hacktoberfest-2022/README.md

 </p>
 Hacktoberfest is DigitalOcean's Annual Event that encourages people to contribute to Open-Source throughout the month of October.
 HACKTOBERFEST IS FOR EVERYONE.
 WHETHER IT’S YOUR FIRST TIME—OR YOUR NINTH—IT’S ALMOST TIME TO HACK OUT FOUR PRISTINE PULL/MERGE REQUESTS AND COMPLETE YOUR MISSION FOR OPEN SOURCE.

-## What Hot in Hacktoberfest 2022?
+## What's Unique in Hacktoberfest 2022?
 Hacktoberfest welcomes people of all experience level to participate, and low-code and non-code contributions are fantastic choices for folks who don’t have a lot of technical knowledge.
 Here are some examples of ways you can contribute to open-source projects: https://hacktoberfest.com/about/